Vivek92503/React-assignment/README.md

 # 🍽️ Recipe App

 A modern Recipe App built using **ReactJS** and **Redux** that allows users to search, explore, and save their favorite recipes.
-It fetches data from the Edamam Recipe API and provides a clean user interface to interact with recipes.bvnv
+It fetches data from the Edamam Recipe API and provides a clean user interface to interact with recipes.

 # Table of Contents
 - [Introduction](#introduction)